 Dun Laoghaire Pier

 Dun Laoghaire Harbour and pier were constructed in the 19th century to be used for sheltering ships and accommodating mailboats between Holyhead and Dun Laoghaire – fun history fact!
 There are many activities along the pier and in the water, such as sailing, fishing and if you are in the mood for a refreshing dip you can also go swimming, depending on the Irish weather you may or may not be so lucky to have the nice weather.
 The Dun Laoghaire pier walk is only 2.6 kilometres but the scenic and picturesque views are the main seller for this location.
 Grab your camera, take the trip out and you can make a day of it by stopping by The Lighthouse for some delicious grub.

-This is the ideal city centre walk to waken and brighten you up in the morning with the fresh crisp air blowing in your face while sipping on a hot cup of coffee to-go.
+An area best known for big tech companies and the Bord Gáis Theatre, this is actually the ideal city centre walk to waken and brighten you up in the morning with the fresh crisp air blowing in your face while sipping on a hot cup of coffee to-go.
 The Grand Canal runs the length of the South side of Dublin city centre and the walkway can be joined at any time.
 The Grand Canal and the Royal Canal connect Dublin with other parts of our small charming Island too – it spans from the Southside of Dublin to the River Shannon in the west of Ireland, winding through several towns en route.

 View this post on Instagram